 It took months before I realised that the most significant learning happened at random moments: when one son, reading in bed, asked me what molecules were, leading to an hour-long discussion of chemistry at 10pm.
 Or when he wanted to know where Kosovo was, so we got out the atlases and talked about world politics.
-Or when their computer civilization games helped them to learn about economic systems and see the history of the rise and fall of various empires far more vividly than any formal study of history could do.
-Or when, reading a computer manual, they wanted to know what sines and cosines were, leading on to an instant – if brief – study of trigonometry.
+Then their computer civilisation games helped them to learn about economic systems.
+They enabled them to see the history of the rise and fall of various empires far more vividly than any formal study of history could do.
+Or the time when, reading a computer manual, one of my sons wanted to know what sines and cosines were.
+That led on to an instant – if brief – study of trigonometry.

 Studying for a diploma

 As they grew older, they decided to use a curriculum for part of their studies.
-This was to gain a recognised diploma which might help them in future careers, or – if desired – university entrance in the UK.
-We made this decision after much family discussion and research, and used a curriculum where they set the pace, and worked at their own ability levels.
+This was to gain a recognised diploma which might help them in future careers.
+Alternatively, if desired, it gave relevant qualifications for university entrance in the UK.
+We made this decision after much family discussion and research.
+Then we used a curriculum where the boys set the pace, and worked at their own ability levels.

-Then our days had a bit more predictability: both boys tried to be up by about 10.00am, and working at their curriculum, which covered six or more different subjects, for two or three hours.
-But sometimes one of them would start working an hour earlier than that; sometimes one of them overslept.
+After that, our days had a bit more predictability.
+Both boys tried to be up by about 10.00am.
+They would work at their curriculum, which covered six or more different subjects, for two or three hours.
+But sometimes one of them would start an hour earlier than that; sometimes one of them overslept.

-Then they decided to cover their curriculum work, if possible, in four days a week and spend Fridays doing creative writing or other projects that cropped up.
-Usually at some point during the mornings they took a break, and I might read to them for an hour or more, depending on how things were going.
+Some months into the course, they decided to cover their curriculum work, if possible, in four days a week.
+That enabled them to spend Fridays doing creative writing or other projects that cropped up.
+Usually at some point during the mornings they took a break.
+I might read to them for an hour or more, depending on how things were going.
 Sometimes their workbooks inspired extra questions or discussions, or research.
 When there were dull, repetitive sections of the workbooks, they left them out or we did them verbally.

-At the end of each workbook they had to take a short test, which had to be taken without reference to the workbook (or any other relevant material).
-We tried to ensure that these were taken more seriously, with no discussion during the test-taking.
+At the end of each workbook they had to take a short test.
+These had to be taken without reference to the workbook (or any other relevant material).
+We tried to ensure that they took them more seriously, with no discussion during the test-taking.
 The result of these tests were important records of their achievements which were used in their diplomas.

 At most, this more formal work took up three hours each morning; often less.
 It was by no means the main part of my sons’ education.
 I’m glad we had the three ‘interest-led’ years which showed me that a curriculum, is just one tool in the lifelong all-encompassing concept of education.

 They also took art and music classes, roller-bladed, and played an invented tennis-type game in the back yard.
 They wrote computer programs and email, built web sites, did graphic design and wrote stories.
-They read for hours.
-They played their civilization-building and similar strategy computer games.
-They listened to the news, and asked questions, and we discussed all kinds of issues at the meal table.
+Both of them read for hours at a time.
+They played their civilisation-building and similar strategy computer games.
+At times, they listened to the news, and asked questions, and we discussed all kinds of issues at the meal table.
 They spent time with my husband observing his workplace, learning some of his skills, helping him with his web-site.

 Every day is different in home education

 So… we never really had a typical day as home educators.
 A pattern gradually evolved for us, taking into account the differing needs and interests of the whole family.
-As the boys grew older, and sometimes had morning activities or needed to sleep till lunch-time, they started doing curriculum work at other times – afternoons, or evenings.
+As the boys grew older, they sometimes had morning activities or needed to sleep till lunch-time.
+So they started doing curriculum work at other times – afternoons, or evenings.

 There is no ideal, no perfect way of educating children which is guaranteed to work for everyone.
-Probably no two children learn in exactly the same way, and our role as parents is to inspire and encourage and open doors.
-As a home educating parent, the best thing is to work with your family to discover your own rhythm, your ways of meeting your children’s needs as you grow and learn together.
+Probably no two children learn in exactly the same way.
+Our role as parents is to inspire and encourage and open doors.
+As a home educating parent, the best thing is to work with your family to discover your own rhythm.
+You will find the best ways to meet your children’s needs as you grow and learn together.